erlanggaadptr/product-preview-card-component-main/README.md

 ## Acknowledgments

-I want to give a hat tip to LambdaTest for providing guide on how to use CSS breakpoints for responsive design
+I want to give a hat tip to LambdaTest for providing guide on how to use CSS breakpoints for responsive design.
+I also want to give another one to [@Hassiai](https://www.frontendmentor.io/profile/Hassiai) for giving advice on using relative units instead of absolute units in my CSS for more responsive design on my previous challenge.
+I have now implemented it in this challenge.